viespejo/.dotfiles/config/i3/i3_guide.md

-# A friendly guide to Luke's i3 rice
+# A friendly guide to Vicente's i3 rice (based in Luke's)

 Use vim keys (h/j/k/l) to navigate this document.
 Pressing W will fit it to window width. + and - zoom in and out. f to toggle fullscreen. q to quit, i for Night Mode.
 (These are general mupdf shortcuts.)

 + Mod+F1 will show this document at any time.
 + By "Mod" I mean the Super Key, usually known as "the Windows Key."

-Questions or suggestions?
-Email me at [luke@lukesmith.xyz](mailto:luke@lukesmith.xyz).

-## Basic goals and principles of my rice:

-+ Naturalness -- I want the number of keypresses I have to make to get what I want to be as little as possible.
-+ Economy -- All the basic programs I use should be simple and light on system resources.
-Because of this, many are terminal or ncurses programs.
-+ Keyboard/vim-centrality -- All my terminal apps (and other programs) use vim keys when possible.
-My hands never need leave the home row or thereabout.
-+ Lots of color -- Many rices stick to one general color palatte.
-I like my system to be very vibrant.
-If you disagree, you can easily change it.

-## General changes
+## General

-+ Capslock is now an alternative escape.
++ Capslock is an alternative escape.
 Makes vim-craft much more efficient.
-+ The menu button (usually between the right Alt and Ctrl) is an alternative Super/Mod button.
-This is to make one-handing on my laptops easier.
++ Super and Alt keys are switched
-+ The rice also uses the US International keyboard by default.
-This allows you to type a lot of characters in many different European languages.
++ The rice uses the US International keyboard by default.
+Of course you have the Spanish layout available.
+Hold both Shift keys to switch layout.

 # The Polybar Status Bar

-If you're new to i3, notice the status bar on the top of the screen.
-This is Polybar.
-To the left side, you'll see the numbers of your current workspace(s).
-If you have a song playing in mpd, its name will appear to the left as well.
-On the right side, you'll see various system status notifiers, date, CPU tempurature, remaining hard drive space, etc. I'm sure you can figure it out.
-Several modules will be click-sensitive, although if you're using my system as indended, you probably won't be doing much clicking.
+If you're new to i3, notice the status bar on the top and bottom of the screen.

 # Shortcut keys